ohler55/oj/README.md

   preference over the to_json() method.
 If neither the to_json() or to_hash() methods exist then the Oj internal Object variable encoding is used.

-Oj is compatible with Ruby 1.8.7, 1.9.2, 1.9.3, 2.0.0, JRuby, and RBX.
-Note that JRuby now disables support for extentions by default and is no longer supporting C extensions.
-Bugs reported in the JRuby MRI are no longer being fixed and there is at least one that has caused a test to be commented out for JRuby in the Oj test suite.
-JRuby can be build with extensions enabled.
-Check the documenation for JRuby installs in your environment.
+Oj is compatible with Ruby 1.8.7, 1.9.2, 1.9.3, 2.0.0, and RBX.
+Support for
+JRuby has been removed as JRuby no longer supports C extensions and there are bugs in the older versions that are not being fixed.

 Oj is also compatible with Rails.
 Just make sure the Oj gem is installed and [multi_json](https://github.com/intridea/multi_json) will pick it up and use it.